Aridhia-Open-Source/federated_node_ai/DEPLOYMENT.md

 ```

 #### Container Registries
 The following examples aims to setup container registries (CRs) credentials.
+The assumption is that all container registries are private, not public.
+That is because is expected that all the code to be run in the datasets has to be vetted, supervised by the data controllers.

 In general, to create a k8s secret you run a command like the following:
 ```sh